mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 end
 ```

-For controllers, I now use `action_methods` instead of scanning for `def` statements, and `_process_action_callbacks` to find before/after actions accurately.
+For controllers, I now use `action_methods` instead of scanning for `def` statements, and `_process_action_callbacks` to accurately find before/after actions.

 The difference in accuracy is significant.
 Associations with `through:`, `class_name:`, or `foreign_key:` options are now captured correctly.
 Validations show their conditions.
 Callbacks include their `only:` and `except:` filters.

 ## Prism Static Analysis

 Rails introspection tells you what exists at runtime, but sometimes you need to understand the code structure itself.
-For this, I added Prism static analysis.
+To this end, I added Prism static analysis.

-Prism is Ruby's new parser that ships with Ruby 3.3+.
+Prism is Ruby's new parser, available in Ruby 3.3+.
 It provides a clean AST that I can traverse to extract:

   - Callbacks and their method references
   - Scope definitions